Cryptolens/docs/licensing-models/subscription-vs-usage-based.md

 Another reason to consider implementing usage-based pricing is if you develop a tool where your customer is not the direct end user.
 SDK is one such example.
 In such cases, it's easier to motivate usage-based pricing since each end user your customer sells to is presumably going to create value for them.

 ### When to choose Subscription pricing
 If your customer is the direct end user of your software, then a flat subscription fee may be better.
 For example, if you offer a SaaS application, charging for each new teammate that your customer adds to their account might not be a good idea.
-That's because it could encourage your client to keep the number of teammates down and potentially share password to the same account.
+That's because it could encourage your client to keep the number of teammates down, since each time they plan to add a new teammate is a new "buy" decision for them.
+Smaller firms could potentially share login details to the same account, which is bad from a security standpoint.
 Moreover, it tends to be better to increase product adoption within the company.

 ### Summary
 If the "unit" you want to charge extra for creates "direct" value to your client and if your client is not the final end-user of your product, then usage-based licensing may work better.
 In other cases, subscription-based licensing would be better.